 In transportation terminology, backhaul describes a vehicle returning to its point of origin, carrying a new payload acquired at the outbound location.
 The utility of this concept is equally evident for mobile backhaul networks, the workhorse of modern telecommunications.

-5G is challenging the backhaul definition in unprecedented ways.
-As the technology incorporates new protocols, line rates, and media types, VIAVI provides comprehensive backhaul test solutions for efficient service activation and performance management.
+5G networking is challenging the backhaul definition in unprecedented ways.
+As the technology continues to change with new protocols, line rates, and media types, VIAVI provides comprehensive backhaul test solutions for efficient service activation and performance management.
 Test process automation, synchronization test routines, and onboard fiber inspection features safeguard backhaul performance for the entire service life cycle.

-Backhaul is a general term used to describe the transport infrastructure between the radio access network (RAN) and the core of a mobile network.
+Backhaul is a general term describing the transport infrastructure used to connect the radio access network (RAN) and the core of a mobile network.
 This vital link between cell tower location and provider hub is a central component of wireless network infrastructure.

-The development of MIMO technology, RAN virtualization, and split architectural models have given rise to the fronthaul and midhaul which augment the traditional backhaul definition.
-Combined backhaul, fronthaul, and midhaul architecture is also known as x-haul with the backhaul component distinguished by its connecting link to the core.
+The development of MIMO technology, RAN virtualization, and split architectural models have given rise to the fronthaul and midhaul, which augment the traditional backhaul definition.
+Combined backhaul, fronthaul, and midhaul architecture are also known as x-haul, with the backhaul component distinguished by its connecting link to the core.

-The importance of backhaul networks is sometimes understated, as 5G RAN innovation and new portable device offerings are unveiled to ptimize the 5G opportunities.
-Backhaul performance, capacity, and reliability are integral to meeting the transport demands brought on by 5G, the IoT, and the continual uptick in subscribers.
-Packet loss, high latency, and jitter are just a few of the troublesome symptoms to be expected when backhaul readiness has not been addressed.
+The importance of a backhaul network is sometimes understated, as 5G RAN innovation and new portable device offerings are unveiled to optimize the 5G opportunities.
+Backhaul performance, capacity, and reliability are integral to meeting the transport demands brought on by 5G connectivity, the Internet of Things (IoT), and the continual uptick in subscribers.
+Packet loss, high latency, and carrier jitter are just a few of the troublesome symptoms to be expected when backhaul readiness has not been addressed.

 The Impact of 5G on Backhaul Networks

-At peak throughput and speeds of up to 10Gbps, exponentially higher data loads must be “backhauled” from infinitely more locations.
-Each of the primary 5G use cases including Enhanced Mobile Broadband (eMBB), massive Machine-Type Communication (mMTC), and ultra-reliable Low-Latency Communications (urLLC) are made possible through network slicing and network function virtualization (NFV) within the fronthaul and midhaul segments.
+At peak throughput and download speeds of up to 10Gbps, exponentially higher data loads must be “backhauled” from infinitely more locations.
+Each of the primary 5G use cases, including Enhanced Mobile Broadband (eMBB), massive Machine-Type Communication (mMTC), and ultra-reliable Low-Latency Communications (urLLC), are made possible through network slicing and network function virtualization (NFV) within the fronthaul and midhaul segments.

 5G fronthaul and midhaul configuration can be tailored to use case latency, bandwidth, and synchronization requirements.
 This has lessened the latency burden for 5G backhaul links and shifted the focus to capacity, spectrum efficiency, and service orchestration to dynamically support 5G use case requirements.